jwanglab/fusilli/README.md

 ```
-python ??.py -p ??.paf -mnc 1 -nf -nfm -r -o ./
+python fusilli.py -p ./sample_data/BCR_ABL1.paf -mnc 1 -nf -nfm -r -o ./
 ```

 FUSILLI will output:

-* `??_fusilli.txt` which shows the fusions and read counts in tab-delimited file.
+* `xx_fusilli.txt` which shows the fusions and read counts in tab-delimited file, where `xx` is the sample name.
-* `??_fusilli_read_summary.txt` which is a data frame of all reads and filtering criteria was passed.
+* `xx_fusilli_read_summary.txt` which is a data frame of all reads and filtering criteria was passed.

-Let's look at `??_fusilli_read_summary.txt`:
+Let's look at a samle line from an example `xx_fusilli_read_summary.txt`: